alexboots/moviedbplay/README.md

 # Development

+## Clone
+Clone the app to locally: `git clone https://github.com/alexboots/moviedbplay.git`

 The client and server must be started up seperatly.
 First, start the server:

 ## server
 cd into `/server` and run `yarn && yarn start` or `npm install && npm run start`

-Next, we need to start the client:
+Next, we need to start the client.
+In a new terminal window:

 ## client
 cd into `/client` and run `yarn && yarn start` or `npm install && npm run start`